synadia-io/testing.java/tps.md

 In phase 1 ...

 `incrementOutBytes(bytes)` and `registerWrite(bytes)` are tracked.
-Every call to `incrementOutBytes` represent that 1 message and it's bytes have been buffered from the pending message queue to the byte array buffer.
+Every call to `incrementOutBytes` represent that 1 message and it's bytes that have been buffered from the pending message queue to the byte array buffer.
 A call to `registerWrite(bytes)` indicates that all the bytes currently in the byte array buffer have been used to call the socket write.